 In fact, there is!
 Omni-Channel Supervisor is the one-stop shop for supervisors and managers to check on the health of their call center.
 Supervisors can see how their agents, queues, skills, and work items are doing with useful at-a-glance information like wait times, average handle times, active handle times, and more.

-When they want more details, they can click on any agent, queue, or work item to see more without leaving Omni-Channel Supervisor.
+When they want more details, they can click any agent, queue, or work item to see more without leaving Omni-Channel Supervisor.